nharsch/resume/README.md

 * Respond quickly to questions and requests from user community

 ## Education
-B.A. in Communication Arts, North Park University - Graduated 2010
+B.A. in Communication Arts, North Park University - Class of 2010